-Indicator Name On/Blinking Explanation Message ACC Adaptive Cruise Control (ACC) Indicator (Amber) Comes on for a few seconds when you set the power mode to ON, then goes off.
-Comes on if there is a problem with ACC.
-Comes on while driving - Have your vehicle checked by a dealer.
-Adadore Craise Control phopsess ACC Adaptive Cruise Control (ACC) Indicator (Green) Comes on when you press the MAIN button. ☑ Adaptive Cruise Control (ACC) P. 581 - Collision Mitigation Braking SystemTM (CMBSTM) Indicator Comes on for a few seconds when you change the power mode to ON, then goes off.
+Indicator Name On/Blinking Explanation Message = Collision Mitigation Braking SystemTM (CMBSTM) Indicator Comes on for a few seconds when you change the power mode to ON, then goes off.
 Comes on when you deactivate the CMBSTM.
-A driver information interface message appears for five seconds.
+A multi-information display message appears for five seconds.
 Comes on if there is a problem with the CMBSTM.
 Stays on constantly without the CMBSTM off - Have your vehicle checked by a dealer.
-Collision Mitigation Braking SystemTM (CMBSTM) P. 569 College Missalson System Missalson System Missalson Stream Missalson Stream System CPT
+Collision Mitigation Braking SystemTM (CMBSTM) P. 537 Collision Mitigation System Problem

 Indicator Name On/Blinking Explanation Message Collision Mitigation Braking SystemTM (CMBSTM) Indicator Comes on when the CMBSTM system shuts itself off.
-Stays on - The temperature inside the camera is too high.
-Use the heating and cooling system '/climate control system' to cool down the camera.
-The system activates when the temperature inside the camera cools down.
-Front Sensor Camera P. 608 Some Driver Autost Synthesis Current Operator States Tendenmentario Top States Stays on - The area around the camera is blocked by dirt, mud, etc. Stop your vehicle in a safe place, and wipe it off with a soft cloth.
-Front Sensor Camera P. 608 Come Driver Assist.
-Systems Common Operation Clean Front Weedshield When the radar sensor gets dirty, stop your vehicle in a safe place, and wipe off dirt using a soft cloth.
-Have your vehicle checked by a dealer if the indicator does not go off even after you clean the sensor cover.
-Radar Sensor P. 610 Some briess Autol Some Orders (Secretar Bridge Orders (Secretar
+Stays on - The area around the camera is blocked by dirt, mud, etc. Stop your vehicle in a safe place, and wipe it off with a soft cloth.
+For Front Sensor Camera P. 487 Some Driver Assist Systems Cannot Operate: Clean Front Windshield When the radar sensor gets dirty, stop your vehicle in a safe place, and wipe off dirt using a soft cloth.
+Have your vehicle checked by a dealer if the message does not disappear even after you clean the sensor cover. ☼ Collision Mitigation Braking SystemTM (CMBSTM) P. 537 Some Driver Assist Systems Carend Operate Reader Control ted Stays on - The temperature inside the camera is too high.
+Use the climate control system to cool down the camera.
+The system activates when the temperature inside the camera cools down. ☐ Front Sensor Camera P. 487 Some Driver Assist Systems Cannel Operator Cantel Operator (Info)